SayujjataMalvade/AWS-DevOps-Zero-To-Hero/Day 2/IAM service.md

 - Ensure only authorized individuals can manage project resources, aligning with AWS **security best practices**.

 ### Key Features of IAM

-- **Global Service:** IAM operates globally, meaning it is not tied to a specific AWS region.
+- **Global Service:** IAM operates globally and is not tied to a specific AWS region.
 - **IAM Users:** Can belong to multiple IAM groups.
 - **IAM Roles:** Are specific to particular AWS services.

 ### Components of IAM

 1. **User Policies:**
-   When creating a user, you need to assign them access to AWS resources.
+   When you create a user, you need to assign them access to AWS resources.
 Policies are used to define and grant these permissions.
+   By default, AWS provides a policy called **IAMUserChangePassword** for user password management.

 2. **Groups:**
    In an organization, a user may be part of multiple projects, requiring them to belong to multiple groups.
 IAM enables users to be part of multiple groups as needed.

-IAM ensures secure and efficient access management for AWS resources.

-# Root User
+### Root User

 The **Root User** is a superuser in AWS with the highest level of authority.
-Key features of the Root User include:
+Key features include:

 - Full control over AWS resources.
 - Ability to **create**, **delete**, and **deploy** applications on AWS resources.